 - 1. Check the alignment of the pipes to the pump.
 Pipes must be supported so that they do not spring away or drop down when the pump flanges or union joints are disconnected. - 2.
 Install vacuum and pressure gauges in the 1/4" NPT ports located on the pump cylinder near the intake and discharge flanges.
 These can be used to check the actual suction and discharge conditions after pump start-up. - 3.
-Inspect complete piping system to ensure that no piping loads are being placed on the pump. - Secure appropriate hose connections.
+Inspect complete piping system to ensure that no piping loads are being placed on the pump. - 4.
+Secure appropriate hose connections. - Splined shaft pumps REQUIRE lubrication prior to start up as they are shipped without grease in the inboard bearing.
+Refer to the "Lubrication" section.